 Life with a disability involves many challenges.
 With our help, understanding how to receive the benefits you need doesn’t have to be one of them.
 Keep in mind that the process of obtaining disability benefits can be long, but you can feel confident that our team is handling your claim as quickly and efficiently as we can.

 Contact us today at 800-803-5090 or fill out our contact form to schedule a free consultation.
 And if your disability prevents you from leaving home, don’t worry.
-We’ll come to you!
+We’ll meet with you over the phone!
 We’re dedicated to making the process as easy as possible for our clients in Whittier and anywhere in the Greater Los Angeles area, Inland Empire, or Orange County.